Plate of little bite size appatizers

 Everyone loves appetizers, and some couples choose to have them be the main food they serve to guests.
 This can be a way to keep your reception from feeling formal and give it more of a party atmosphere.

 One of the biggest things to keep in mind if you are considering doing heavy appetizers for your wedding is the timing of the day.
 If you ask guests to come for a 5:00 ceremony and ask them to stay the rest of the night at your wedding, you need to feed them dinner.
 However, by having a later ceremony, closer to 7:00, guests will likely have dinner before they come to the ceremony.
-Then, having some appetizers and desserts makes more sense (especially if you say “appetizers, dessert and dancing to follow” on your invitations).
+Then, having some appetizers and desserts makes more sense (especially if you say “appetizers, dessert, and dancing to follow” on your invitations).

 When serving appetizers, small plates, and desserts to your guests, you do not need to have assigned seating for everyone.
 I still recommend making sure the couple and VIPs have reserved tables.
 Then you can have a fun mix of tables, hightops, lowtops, and lounge furniture for your guests to mix and mingle at, and then you also don’t have to worry about needing to move tables off of the dance floor if your venue is smaller.